SMU vs. South Florida NCAA Football Odds, Plays and Insights | October 2, 2021

 - The Mustangs have been favored by 20.5 points or more once this season and covered the spread.

-- SMU's games this year have gone over the point total two times in three opportunities (66.7%).
+- SMU's games this year have hit the over on two of three set point totals (66.7%).

-- When SMU puts up more than 34.8 points, it is 2-1 against the spread and 4-0 overall.
+- SMU is 2-1 against the spread and 4-0 overall in games when it puts up more than 34.8 points.

-- SMU is 2-1 against the spread and 3-0 overall when the team totals more than 503.5 yards.
+- SMU is 2-1 against the spread and 3-0 overall when the team picks up more than 503.5 yards.

-- This year, the Mustangs have turned the ball over seven times, three more than the Bulls' takeaways (4).

 - Find the latest spread and moneyline odds for SMU at SISportsbook.